-In 2021, CSi Advisory Services and Compensation Systems, Inc. are celebrating their milestone 50 Year Anniversary!
+In 2021, CSi Advisory Services and Compensation Systems, Inc. celebrated its milestone 50 Year Anniversary!
 Join us for a walk down memory lane as we reflect on the events of our past five decades in business.
 You’ll realize that although much has changed since our humble beginnings in 1971, our original mission to help our clients achieve their dreams of retirement has always remained.

 In the days before 401(k) plans, MassMutual General Agent Thomas G. Garrison started Compensation Systems, Inc. in 1971 to support his advisors in the administration of pension and profit-sharing plans, and with the overarching mission of helping people retire successfully.